EpicWiz/Simple-Recaptcha-Contact-Form/README.md

 ## PHP Setup

-Again, here you can just check out my provided page that is already excessively for you.
+Again, here you can just check out my provided page that is already commented for you.

 This was the most challenging part for me as I'm not the greatest with `PHP`.
 You might be a ***wiz***, so take a look and hit the ground running!